 What’s more fun than shopping for new puppy supplies?
 Well, maybe puppy kisses!

 There are so many options to choose from when stocking up on all your new puppy essentials.
-It’s sometimes hard to decide what are the best brands, and what do you really need for that little ball of fur?
+It’s sometimes hard to decide what things to buy for a new puppy.

 What brand of dog food is best?
 Do I really need special puppy food?
 What bones are safe for a puppy?
 I will answer all these and more…